webtroter/ComDeviceNotifier/README.md

 * Conditions : I allow the task to be run on battery power
   * Because generally, when I need to know what COM port I just plugged, I'm on the move.
 * Parameters : If the task is already running, stop the existing instance.

+## Stopping notes

+To stop the process, stop the scheduled task or the running thread in the task manager.